-Between the vibanda with coats, jumpers and handbags, you will find a variety of traders with skirts and blouses.
+Between the vibanda with coats, jumpers and handbags, you will find heaps of skirts and blouses.
 You could also try the open air market that has ladies trousers and baby clothes to get chiffon tops, skirts and blazers.
-Skirts in the open air market cost as low as KSh40 while on Sundays, you can get chiffon tops for KSh10 and blazers at KSh50.
+Skirts in the open-air section cost as low as KSh40.
+On Sundays, you can get chiffon tops for KSh10 and blazers at KSh50.

 Gikomba Market Days: When to go to Gikomba

 Gikomba Market opens all days of the week.
-Nevertheless, some days, most traders sell old stock from other busy days.
+Nevertheless, on some days, most traders sell old stock from other busy days.
 On average, Tuesday and Friday are great days to visit Gikomba.
-Saturdays are a buzz too, especially in the open air areas.
-When you become a regular buyer, ask your supplier when he/she opens new bales, and at what time so you can get the best pieces often called camera.
+Saturdays are a buzz too, especially in the open-air areas.
+When you become a regular buyer, ask your supplier when he/she opens new bales, and at what time, so you can get the best pieces often called camera.
 On Saturdays, buyers flock the market in thousands, so most traders open new bales.
 On Sunday, some sections are almost deserted, and the ones open mainly sell what’s left from Saturday’s bales.
-Sunday is the best day to visit Gikomba to buy items on sale for as low as KSh 10, such as ladies tops and trousers.
+Sunday is the best day to visit Gikomba to buy items on sale for as low as KSh 10.

 During the week, the market is open as early as 5 a.m.
 It gives a new meaning to the cliché the early bird.
-You will find scores of buyers jostling for camera pieces before dawn, using all manner of illumination from torches to camera flashlight to inspect the items they grab as each bale is opened.
+Scores of buyers jostle for camera pieces before dawn, using all manner of illumination from torches to camera flashlights to inspect the items they grab as each bale is opened.
 The vast section that deals in handbags often opens later, around 7 a.m.